-The CAL FIRE Super Huey is a versatile wildfire and rescue aircraft, deploying Helitack crews, making precision water drops, supporting firing operations, and executing hoist rescues where access is limited and time is critical.
+The CAL FIRE Super Huey is a versatile wildfire and rescue aircraft, deploying Helitack crews, dropping water, supporting firing operations, and performing rescues where access is limited and time is critical.

 Loading...